dougeby/IntuneDocs/intune/devices-wipe.md

 ---
 # required metadata

-title: Full or selective wipe on devices using IntunetitleSuffix: "Intune Azure preview"
+title: Full or selective wipe on devices using IntunetitleSuffix: "Intune on Azure"
-description: "Intune Azure preview: Learn how to do a selective wipe of company data on a device or to do a full wipe to factory reset the device."
+description: Learn how to do a selective wipe of company data on a device or to do a full wipe to factory reset the device."
 keywords:
 author: nathbarn
 ms.author: nathbarn